 A Christmas Fantasy - Many teachers and students eagerly anticipate new collections of arrangements or compositions by Dennis Alexander.
 This book of seven late-intermediate to early-advanced carol arrangements will not disappoint his fans or newcomers to the Montana compoer's work.
 The satisfying solos vary in mood and style from the lyrical and tender to the jazzy and bravura, imbuing "Silent Night," "Hark!
 The Herald Angels Sing," "God Rest Ye Merry, Gentlemen," and other familiar carols with new energy. ---- K.F.
 Clavier magazine

 Especially for Adults, Bk.
-1 Three Reviews
+1 3 Reviews

-This collection contains eleven early intermediate solos written and arranged by Mr. Alexander.
-The arrangements are the theme from Liszt’s “Hungarian Rhapsody No. 2”, Borodin’s “Polovetsian Dance and “Plaisir d’amour” by Martini.
-Of the original solos, I found “Reflections” to be very satisfying, with the flowing style I so admire in Alexander’s works.
-Written in the accessible key of G in ABA form, the B section feels “comfortable” with a good pattern for wrist rotation.
-The other piece I especially liked was “Day’s End”, another lyrical work.
-As in most Alexander collections, he includes some “pop” sounds, such as “On Ol’ Broadway!” and “Sneaky Kinda Rag.”
-This collection is a welcome addition to the Dennis Alexander Library. ---
+Review #1: This collection contains eleven early intermediate solos written and arranged by Mr. Alexander.
+The arrangements are the theme from Liszt’s "Hungarian Rhapsody No. 2", Borodin's "Polovetsian Dance" and "Plaisir d'amour" by Martini.
+Of the original solos, I found "Reflections" to be very satisfying, with the flowing style I so admire in Alexander's works.
+Written in the accessible key of G in ABA form, the B section feels "comfortable" with a good pattern for wrist rotation.
+The other piece I especially liked was "Day’s End", another lyrical work.
+As in most Alexander collections, he includes some "pop" sounds, such as "On Ol' Broadway!" and "Sneaky Kinda Rag."
+This collection is a welcome addition to the Dennis Alexander Library. --Piano Guild Notes - Winter 2008 - Dr. Vicki King, reviewer

 Especially for Adults, Bk.
 2 - The solos in the "Especially for Adults" series have been written to give the adult student a variety of stylistic pieces, both originally composed and arranged familiar melodies.
 Book 2 is appropriate for the Intermediate level student.
 It contains "Danny Boy", "Simple Gifts" and the theme from the second movement of Beethoven’s "Sonata Pathetique".
 The latter has been arranged in the key of C and uses an Alberti bass accompaniment.
 These solos have specific fingerings and pedaling to help the adult student be successful quickly.
 In "Starbeams" and "Thinking of You", Alexander has written lovely, lyrical pieces in Romantic style.
 "Lots o’ Blues" and "Midnight Rag" are wonderful pieces in a contemporary jazz style.
 "Song Without Words" contains several expressive markings to guide the student.
 Book 3 begins with "Cappuccino Rag", a fun piece with a simple L.H. and traditional syncopated R.H.
 "Just Groovin" offers the student another opportunity for jazzy, rhythmical playing.
 Alexander’s arrangement of Chopin’s "Nocturne in E flat Major" keeps the original key and rich harmonies.
 Adults will also recognize and enjoy the arranged version of "Canon in D/New World Symphony Medley".
 These arrangements sound so much like the original, the adult student will be instantly gratified by their playing.
 It was a pleasure to play through these two collections.
 Any teacher or student who has been charmed in the past by Dennis Alexander’s compositions will not be disappointed. --- Piano Guild Notes - Winter 2008 - Dr. Sandra Stewart, reviewer